NCAR/CESM_xml2html/README.md

 Creates the Machine Definitions page based on CESM model version.
 This page will be used as the Supported Machines and Compilers on the [Configurations & Grids page](https://docs.cesm.ucar.edu/models/cesm2/config/) which are the `/models/cesm2/config/$CESM_VERSION/machines.html` pages.

 Usage:
-> ./machines-html.py --version 2.1.5 --htmlfile machines.html --supported cheyenne,hobart --tested cori,edison,stampede2,bluewaters,theta
+> python machines-html.py --version 2.1.5 --htmlfile machines.html --supported cheyenne,hobart --tested cori,edison,stampede2,bluewaters,theta

 This example will:
 - Set the CESM model version for use in the HTML otutput files